 In 1917, people started rumours that Lenin had received money from the Germans.
 That made him look bad because a lot of Russians had died fighting Germany in the war.
 The rumours were so bad he was afraid he could get arrested or even killed.
 He left Russia and went to Finland, a country right next to Russia, where he could hide and carry on with his work on Communism.

 After Tsar Nicholas II gave up his throne during the February Revolution, Germany hoped that they could persuade Russia to leave the war.
 The German government helped Lenin to secretly return to Russia, in the hope that Lenin would help end Russia’s involvement in the war.
 Lenin was still considered to be a very important Bolshevik leader, and he saw the great discontent of the population giving a unique opportunity for revolution.
 He wrote that he wanted a revolution by ordinary workers to overthrow the government that had replaced Nicholas.

 In October 1917, the Bolsheviks, led by Lenin and Trotsky, headed the Petrograd Soviet and other Soviets all over Russia in a revolution against Kerensky’s government, which was known as the October Revolution.
-They won, and announced that Russia was a Communist country.
-In November, Lenin was chosen as its leader.
+The revolution was successful as the army was unwilling to turn on the people.
+Lenin announced that Russia was now a Communist country and by November, Lenin was chosen as its leader.